Working With PHP

 PHP code inside sc-content element will be overwritten with rendered HTML after first save/publish

-Paths used in php include and require methods should be relative because Sitecake creates copies of your website files and works with copies.
+Paths used in php include and require methods that contain editable content should be relative because Sitecake creates copies of your website files and works with copies.
 If used paths are full paths, Sitecake will always include original files.
 If you make changes to sc-content element that is located inside an included file, page refresh would not be enough to see the changes, you should have to publish the page to be able to see the changes.

 Here is the short description of things found in sitecake/ folder.